ahvonenj/synergism-hypersynergy/README.md

 - Restructured the project a bit for this new data-driven era
 - GDS will be auto disabled on save file import
 - Mod now displays a very cool notification when it has loaded and initialized

-## Hypersynergism version 2.7.0 - Game Data goes Brrr

-Released: 12.5.2025

-**Game Data Sniffing (GDS)**

-Game Data Sniffing should be fully functional now.
-When enabled from the settings, GDS uses some tricky trickery to give the mod access to vast array of game data.
-Some of the mod features will only work when GDS is turned on; such settings are marked with an icon.

-The mod will not allow features requiring GDS to be enabled if GDS is not enabled first.
-Furthermore, the mod will automatically disable GDS temporarily when it detects that the user is trying to enter a new singularity or leave or exit any singularity challenges.

-Everything would work even without this, but I noticed that it can sometimes result in small freezes etc. if it is left on when going to a singularity, thus the automatic disable and re-enable.

-**Other features**

-- Added a small "S" icon to settings which require Game Data Sniffing (GDS) to be enabled
-- Implemented GDS with turbo mode (forcing the game to save into localstorage at high speeds)
-- Implemented Idle Loadout Swapper (GDS) - You can configure two loadouts for it (oct. and luck basically) and the mod will automatically swap between them if you are in the Ambrosia view
-- RE'd the exact ambrosia bar value calculations for Idle Loadout Swapper (It's super accurate!)
-- Implementeda a toggleable patch to display Quark Shop item names
-- Implementeda a notification system (Didn't want to.
-Had to.)
-- Added a warning about GDS auto-disable when player presses singularity button
-- Added a new INFO tab to the mod's panel.
-I'll be writing important info about the mod here.
-- The mod now automatically disables all settings which use GDS if GDS is disabled
-- The mod now automatically checks if a setting uses GDS and doesn't allow enabling them if GDS is not enabled

-**Boring features**

-- DeletegateEventListeners now work for all events
-- Implemented Image ui component
-- Added a couple of debug values (ants, ambrosia bar) to test GDS
-- Massively reworked HSGameState module - should be way more generic now (but tbh it's pretty shitty, I went into a rabbit hole with TS... it probably needs another pass of changes)
-- HSUtils.hiddenAction is a lot better now
-- Finishing touches to HSHepteracts cost protection... still needs some work I think
-- Optimized HSAmbrosia event bindings to use delegateEventListener
-- Non-serialized setting keys are now defined with a blacklist in HSGlobal
-- Disabled save data hashing for now, might not be needed
-- Deprecated the crappy slow implementation of GDS
-- Added a couple of buttons to Tools tab to test notifications

 # For developers